Facebook pages laundered Iranian propaganda in India, Indonesia, and Africa

 Facebook took down over 500 pages, groups and accounts on March 26, identifying them as part of a pro-Iranian propaganda network that attacked Israel, the United States, Saudi Arabia, and the Gulf States.

 The network operated in multiple languages and targeted multiple regions, including South Asia, East Africa, and West Africa, as well as countries such as Indonesia.
-In some cases, the network directly reproduced Iranian state messaging, steering social media users towards websites that repurposed content from state outlets and passed it on as their own.
+In some cases, the network directly reproduced Iranian state messaging, steering social media users towards websites, which repurposed content from state outlets and passed it on as their own.

 In a blog post, Facebook explained: